pgarg22/Finetuning-Danish-LLM/README.md

 ## 📁 Files

-- `Finetuning-Danish-LLM.ipynb` – Google Colab notebook for model training and evaluation.
+- `Main.ipynb` – Google Colab notebook for model training and evaluation.
-- `report.pdf` – Project report describing dataset, methods, results, and discussion.
+- `Report.pdf` – Project report describing dataset, methods, results, and discussion.
-- `poster.pdf` – Visual summary of the project for presentation purposes.
+- `Poster.pdf` – Poster summary of the project for presentation purposes.
-- `data.txt` – Dataset of token-level noisy/correct word pairs used for training and evaluation.
+- `noisy_danish_data.txt` – Dataset of token-level noisy/correct word pairs used for training and evaluation.

 ---